High Point Academy will begin on Monday, August 19th 2019. The last day of school will be on Thursday, May 28th, 2020.

 Enrollment documents include your child’s social security card, birth certificate, and educational testing documents, and any other supporting documents that indicate the student has completed a specific grade level.
 Students that were homeschooled will be required to take a placement exam for grade placement.

-High Point currently offers American Sign Language, Spanish and French.
+High Point currently offers American Sign Language and Spanish.

 All students at HPA starting in 2nd grade attend piano lab where they are taught to read music.
 This is a self-paced class.
 Students in Kinder and First attend a beginning music class to build a foundation for learning.